delta-io/delta/PROTOCOL.md

 type| Always the string "map". keyType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition valueType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition

+### Column Metadata
+A column metadata stores various information about the column.
+For example, this MAY contain some keys like [`delta.columnMapping`](#column-mapping) or [`delta.generationExpression`](#generated-columns).
+Field Name | Description
+-|-
+delta.columnMapping.*| These keys are used to store information about the mapping between the logical column name to  the physical name.
+See [Column Mapping](#column-mapping) for details. delta.identity.*| These keys are for defining identity columns.
+See [Identity Columns](#identity-columns) for details. delta.invariants| JSON string contains SQL expression information.
+See [Column Invariants](#column-invariants) for details. delta.generationExpression| SQL expression string.
+See [Generated Columns](#generated-columns) for details.

 ### Example